MicrosoftDocs/customer-insights-pr.es-es/ci-docs/audience-insights/export-sftp.md

 ## <a name="prerequisites"></a>Requisitos previos

-- Disponibilidad de un host SFTP y credenciales correspondientes.
+- Disponibilidad de un host SFTP y las credenciales correspondientes.

 ## <a name="connect-to-sftp"></a>Conectarse a SFTP